When Divorcing A Narcissist

 When divorced parents go through family mediation, their children can find themselves in a better position than ever before.
 You can learn how to mediate an amicable divorce from a narcissist for good.

-Narcissists use their charm and narcissism to win your trust.
-They often appear to be just as great a person as you are.
+A Narcissist will use their charm and narcissism to win your trust.
+They often appear to be just as great a person as you are known as a covert narcissist.
 To save face and keep the peace, they often use their charm, wealth, and looks to manipulate you.
 The ability to manage, deceive, and gain your trust is one of the defining characteristics of a narcissist.
 When you start negotiating how to divorce a narcissist with a better understanding of this quality, it becomes easy to create a better outcome in the long run.

 Family mediation is a neutral party that both parents go to when they disagree over the issue of custody, child support, visitation, or visitation rights.
 A mediator conducts a meeting between the two parties and seeks to help them arrive at a resolution.
 Family mediation is frequently used when the parents are unable to come to an agreement.
 The mediation process will help you gain clarity about the issues and find a way forward for the kids.
 So many times the specifics of how much support your children will have and what they will be receiving from the other parent.